Connduit/adrenochrome/builder/README.md

 # Builder

+### TODO
+- use https://github.com/DarthTon/Blackbone/tree/master instead of rewriting everything? maybe eventually ill do this? for now rewriting it myself might be better just so i learn more

 ### Features
 - helps create specific builds based on target dll, target os, host process, and more
 - converts dll into "axe" file